LatticeQCD/SIMULATeQCD/README.md

 ## Building the code

-To setup the compilation, create a folder outside of the code directory (e.g. `../build/`) and **from there** call the following example script (see source:/doc/cmake.sh, you need to manually change this for your machine):
+To setup the compilation, create a folder outside of the code directory (e.g. `../build/`) and **from there** call the following example script:
 ```shell
 cmake ../simulateqcd/ \
 -DARCHITECTURE="70" \